20klompr/xPro-V5/Front_Panel.md

 - ### $Spindle/Type=NONE
 If your machine does not require a spindle, like a pen plotter, choose this type.
 It will not use any I/O. It will default to this type if no I/O is defined.

-### $Spindle/Type=PWM
+- ### $Spindle/Type=PWM
 This is the default setting on the xProV5.
 Many speed control circuits for spindles use a PWM signal to set the speed.
 - With the _EN/PWM-RS485 A/B_ switch set to **_EN/PWM_** the _TOOLHEAD_ port provides the means to drive many different toolheads (spindles, VFDs, laser, and plasmas, etc.)  This 4-pin connector provides the following:
 1. ground reference
 2. 0-5V PWM signal
+   - The pwm signal is used primarily to drive lasers and small spindles.
+The ppwm signal is activated by an M3 or M4 gcode statement.
+The value of the pwm signal is determined by the speed portion of the M3/M4 command – ex.
+M3 S6000 will create a half max pwm signal output (assumes the default max spindle speed of 12,000rpm)
 3. 3.3V Spindle Enable
+   - The spindle enable signal is used by some laser modules and spindles to act like an “on” switch.
+When an M3 or M4 command is issued, the Spindle Enable signal goes high to 3.3V and stays constant regardless of the speed command
 4. 0-10V Analog Signal

-	PWM
-	The pwm signal is used primarily to drive lasers and small spindles.
-The ppwm signal is activated by an M3 or M4 gcode statement.
-The value of the pwm signal is determined by the speed portion of the M3/M4 command – ex.
-M3 S6000 will create a half max pwm signal output (assumes the default max spindle speed of 12,000rpm).
-	Spindle Enable:
-	The spindle enable signal is used by some laser modules and spindles to act like an “on” switch.
-When an M3 or M4 command is issued, the Spindle Enable signal goes high to 3.3V and stays constant regardless of the speed command.
-	0-10V
-	The 0-10V signal is used primarily to drive VFDs and a select few laser modules.
-The 0-10V output act identical to the pwm output, except it is processed to create an analog 0-10V ouput that scales with the speed command.
+   - The 0-10V signal is used primarily to drive VFDs and a select few laser modules.
+The 0-10V output act identical to the pwm output, except it is processed to create an analog 0-10V ouput that scales with the speed command

 - ```$GCode/MaxS=XXXX``` sets Maximum spindle speed _(XXXX=0-1000)_.
 This value is used to match a PWM duty to the RPM you want.
 If you set this to 1000 and send S500, it will set the duty to 50%.
 If you send S1500, it will change clip your value to 1000.
 - ```$GCode/MinS=XXX``` sets the the minimum RPM.
 If your spindle does not work well below 200 RPM, set $31=200.
 If you send an S value below 200, it will set the speed to 200.